A brief introduction to mindfulness!

 How do you do mindfulness?

-There are many different options for finding out more – attend a local mindfulness course, read a book or find a course online.
+There are many different options – attend a local mindfulness course, read a book or find a course online.

 Here are just a few:

-- My mindfulness courses here and my introduction to mindfulness and yoga retreat weekend here.
+- My mindfulness courses here (next one starts October 25th, 2018) and my introduction to mindfulness and yoga retreat weekend here.

 - Try Jamila’s online course here.

 - Download an App onto your I-phone, Smart-phone, I-pad or similar device.
-I like the “Smiling mind” or “Headspace” apps.
+I like the ‘Smiling Mind’ and ‘Insight Timer’ apps.

 - Annabel Candy’s book tips on mindfulness.
 This blog is excellent reading, full of insights into yourself, your life and more.
 I can highly recommend it.